Thorium/the-elmish-book/chapters/scaling/routing.md

 The first function to use from the `Router` module is `currentUrl()` which parses the URL of the page that the application has landed on into URL segments.
 The parsed segments will be the initial value for the `CurrentUrl`.

 Much more interesting is what is happening in the `render` function.
-Here we will use the `router` extention method for the `React` class:
+Here we will use the `router` extension method for the `React` class:
 ```fsharp {highlight: ['12-15']}
 open Feliz
 open Feliz.Router